Inclusive Learning North runs forums, courses, consultancy, training and INSET days led by:

 BA (Hons), PGCE, NPQH, PG Cert (SpLD)

 Educational Consultant and Director (Inclusive Learning North)

-Zena is also works as an associate SENCO and consultant to primary schools in the north, utilising her experience in both inclusion leadership and SpLD expertise.
-Working with her colleague, Eleanor Hick, of Inclusive Learning (Lancs), she delivers the very popular SENCO Forums to primary schools in Lancashire and Cumbria.
+Zena also works as an associate SENCO and consultant to primary schools in the north, utilising her experience in both inclusion leadership and SpLD expertise.
+Working with Inclusive Learning (Lancs), she delivers, in addition to our Inclusion Forums, the very popular SENCO Forums to primary schools in Lancashire and Cumbria.
 She is an associate lecturer with Edge Hill University and, previously, Manchester Metropolitan University.
-She currently tutors on, and reviews, the National SENCO Award, as well as the Postgraduate Certificate in Inclusion and SEN.
+She tutors on, and reviews, the National SENCO Award, as well as the Postgraduate Certificate in Inclusion and SEN.

 Zena’s extensive knowledge and experience enable her to maintain a perceptive working understanding of what schools require to meet the needs of all pupils.
 Equally, her relationships with schools allows her to knit together best practice for the benefit of all.

 Zena has previously been involved in an EU project in Malta, training junior and kindergarten teachers in literacy and differentiation, and worked with an International School in Sweden.
 She has delivered training courses throughout the UK on a range of subjects in inclusion and SEND.
 Previously, Zena worked as a SENCO, Inclusion Manager and Deputy Head Teacher.
 During this time, she gained specialist teaching skills, in addition to the NPQH.
 Her primary school teaching experience was in Manchester, Rochdale and Salford.